dominikkiese/MatsubaraFunctions.jl/docs/src/mesh_func_parallelization.md

 mpi_allreduce!(f)
 ```

-In addition, calls of `MatsubaraSymmetryGroup` with an initialization function have an opt-in switch (`mode`) to enable parallel evaluation of the `MatsubaraInitFunction` (by default `mode = :serial`).
+In addition, calls of `SymmetryGroup` with an initialization function have an opt-in switch (`mode`) to enable parallel evaluation of the `InitFunction` (by default `mode = :serial`).
 If `mode = :polyester`, shared memory multithreading via the `Polyester` ([https://github.com/JuliaSIMD/Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl)) Julia package is used.
 This mode is recommended for initialization functions that are cheap to evaluate and are unlikely to benefit from `Threads.@threads` due to the overhead from invoking the Julia scheduler.
 For more expensive functions, users can choose between `mode = :threads`, which simply uses `Threads.@threads`, and `mode = :hybrid`.
 The latter combines both MPI and native Julia threads and can therefore be used to run calculations on multiple compute nodes.

 # Functions